-- > The level of toxic carbon monoxide in your blood drops and oxygen more easily reaches the heart and muscles. - > Your fingertips become warmer and your hands may be steadier.
+- The level of toxic carbon monoxide in your blood drops and oxygen reaches your heart and muscles more easily. - Your fingertips become warmer and your hands may be steadier.

 Within a week

 Your sense of taste and smell may improve.